-The Dewar College of Education maintains accreditation with the National Council for Accreditation of Teacher Education (NCATE), and each of its individual teacher preparation programs is approved by the Georgia Professional Standards Commission (PSC).
+The Dewar College of Education maintains accreditation with the National Council for Accreditation of Teacher Education, and all of its individual educator preparation programs are approved by the Georgia Professional Standards Commission.
 Specific questions concerning teacher certification should be directed to the appropriate department.
-In addition, the Athletic Training Program is accredited by the Commission on the Accreditation of Athletic Training Education Programs (CAATE); the Communication Disorders Program is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association (CAA/ASHA); the M.Ed. in School Psychology is accredited by the the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The master's program in communication disorders is nationally accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association and the master's program in school counseling is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs